1. Establishment of PAS

 Ms Michelle Noone, Head of Executive Search, Marketing and Communication and State Boards

-Ms Lisa Keyes, Head of Client Relations and Internal Operations
+Ms Lisa Keyes, Head of Business Analysis and Development

 Ms Rosemarie O’Mahony, Head of Project Services Unit